Packing Materials for a Safe International Move

 The Master Key to a Smooth Transition: Labels, Markers, and Inventory Lists

-- Color-Coded Labels: Assign a specific color of tape or sticker to each room in your new home (e.g., green for kitchen, blue for master bedroom).
-Place the colored label on every box destined for that room.
-This allows movers who may not speak your language to quickly and accurately place boxes in the correct room upon delivery.
+• Color-Coded Labels: Designate a different color of duct tape or sticker for each room in your new home (green for the kitchen, say, and blue for the master bedroom).
+Place the matching color sticker on each box that belongs in a given room.
+That way, when movers who don’t speak your language show up, the boxes can be placed in their proper room quickly and accurately.

 Going the Extra Mile: Specialty Packing for High-Value and Delicate Items